 Applications open twice each year for start-year (semester one) and mid-year (semester two) entry.
 It is also possible to commence the diploma in the summer semester if required.
 A place in the diploma cannot be deferred.
 You must apply for the diploma prior to the semester in which you wish to commence it.

 Apply for the diploma within the Admin tab of the Student Portal.
-Under the heading Course application, select Apply for another University of Melbourne course.
+Go to Student Admin, then Enrolment, then New Course Applications and Offers and select Apply for another University of Melbourne course.

 Application deadlines for continuing students

 - Semester one: applications open on 1 September and close 31 January